OctoPrint/plugins.octoprint.org/_plugins/LCD1602_I2cdisplay.md

 id: LCD1602_I2cdisplay
 title: octoprint-LCD1602
 description: This plug-in allows you to control a 16X2 lcd display (hd44780 connected to port I2C) to display the octoprint status.
 It is useful for people like me who have a printer without a display.
 It indicates on which port the printer is connected, the progress of printing.
 It also displays the remaining print time (thanks to a simple method).
+See https://github.com/n3bojs4/octoprint-LCD1602/blob/master/CHANGELOG.md for more details.

 author: n3bojs4
 license: AGPLv3